djcas9/komanda/README.md

 # WTF are script codes?

-Not a developer? no worries, It's stil a great client!
+Not a developer?
+No worries, It's stil a great client!

 * Themable
 * Clean & Simple